It’s often the stories that are right in front of us that are the most important.

 When the Story Needed a New Skin

-Our task wasn’t just to present the facts.
+We weren’t just supposed to give the facts.
 It was to shape a narrative that showed why this work matters and to help readers feel the weight of it.

-The illustrations stayed within the brand palette—bright enough to be noticed, but restrained enough to not distract.
-They weren’t just visual flourishes; they carried meaning.
+The illustrations stayed within the brand palette, bright enough to be noticed, but restrained enough to not distract.
+They weren’t just pretty pictures; they had meaning.

-What made this project memorable wasn’t just its pace or the content—it was the shared willingness to break the norm.
+The pace and content of this project weren’t the only things that made it memorable; it was also the fact that everyone was willing to break the rules.
 To take a complex, technical issue and treat it with the storytelling care it deserved.
-To visualise not only what was being done—but why it mattered.
+To visualise not only what was being done, but why it mattered.

 Let’s Keep the Story Going